oslabs-beta/Opal/README.md

 When the app renders, Opal displays graphs of the function execution count for every Function App in your tenant.
 This is the Overview.
 From the Overview, you can see recent function execution count for every Function App in your tenant.
 <p><img src="assets/tutorial/overview.gif" width="720px"></p>

 You can access more detailed metrics in a specific Function App by either clicking on that Function App from the Overview or by selecting the Function App component of the sidebar and then selecting the Function App whose metrics you want to examine.
-This is the Function App view.
+This is the <b>"Function App"</b> view.
+<p><img src="assets/tutorial/functionapp.gif" width="720px" /></p>

 The Function App view lets you select timespan and granularity for the graphs displayed.
-If there is some delay in re-rendering the metrics graphs after you customize the timespan and granularity, please select "Update Preferences".
+If there is a delay in re-rendering the metrics graphs after you customize the timespan and granularity, please select "Update Preferences".
-<p><img src="assets/tutorial/functionapp.gif" width="720px" /></p>

-Metrics on specific functions are also available by scrolling down in the Function App view and selecting the specific function within that Function App.
-This is the Functions view.
 <p><img src="assets/tutorial/functionspecific.gif" width="720px" /></p>

 You can also see a list of all functions in your tenant by selecting the Functions component of the sidebar.
-This lists all functions in your tenant.
-Selecting a function from this list, will take you to the Functions view for that function.
+This is the <b>"Functions View.</b>
+Metrics on specific functions are also available by scrolling down in the Function App view and selecting the specific function within that Function App.
 <p><img src="assets/tutorial/specificfunc.gif" width="720px" /></p>

-Due to Azure SDK limitations, the functions list and the Functions view are only available if the user also authenticates a service principal through a .env.
+Due to Azure SDK limitations, the "Functions List" and the "Functions View" are only available if the user also adds service principal information to their .env.

 ## FAQ